SSH (recommended)

 libmariadb-dev build-essential

-- For Fedora and derivatives (use
+• For Fedora and derivatives (use yum if you don't have dnf):

 sudo dnf update && sudo dnf install -y openldap-devel mariadb-connector-c-devel \